kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

 description: >
 ---

-Here you can find a full reference of the fields available to configure a Kairos node.
+Welcome to the Kairos configuration reference page.
+This page provides details on the fields available in the YAML file used for installing Kairos, a Linux distribution focused on running Kubernetes.
+This file, written in cloud-config format, allows you to enable Kairos features, configure k3s, and set various other options.

+The structure of the configuration file is as follows:

 ```yaml
 #cloud-config